jentz/jentz.co/content/posts/2025-06-23-oidc-cli-intro/index.md

   * The authorization server authenticates the user.
   * The authentication redirects the browser to the redirect URI.
   * `oidc-cli` receives the auth code and exchanges it for tokens at the token endpoint.
-  * `oidc-cli` pretty prints the token endpoint response body
+  * `oidc-cli` prints the token endpoint response body.

 {{<mermaid>}}
 sequenceDiagram